AIC Code of Ethics

 All items must be insured while at the HCS studio.
 HCS is not an insurer, however the item may be able to be covered under the fine art insurance policy that insures HCS upon request and may be subject to value of object.
 Insurance provided by owner of property must include a waiver of subrogation.

-HCS associates are available for transporting smaller objects of low value.
+HCS associates may be available for transporting smaller objects of low value.
 There will be a fee for this service which will be based on time spent driving from the studio to the site and the return trip.
 Billed at the studio hourly rate.
 Larger or multiple objects as well as items of higher value should be conveyed by art handlers or movers with special training in handling fragile items.
 We often are asked to repair damage caused by movers so contact us for recommendations.
-Please do not arrange for items to be delivered to HCS without making prior arrangements with a HCS associate.
+Please do not arrange for items to be delivered or shipped to HCS without making prior arrangements with a HCS associate and providing tracking information.

 Approval of treatment proposal

 The treatment proposal is a contract that will specify the manner and type of work to be performed.
 It will also specify terms.
 A signed copy of the treatment proposal, accompanied by an advance of fifty-percent of the total treatment cost is due to schedule work.
 Scheduling will be confirmed only upon receipt of advance monies and the signed proposal.
 Please note that once you have signed the proposal and we have begun treatment on an object, you are committed to have us finish the treatment as recommended.
 If a signed copy of the proposal and remittance of advance monies is not received by HCS within three months from the date report was mailed, a storage fee of ten dollars per day will be charged, beginning on the first day after the three month time period.
-Storage fees may be waived if other arrangements are made within the grace period.
+Storage fees may be waived, if other arrangements are made within the grace period.

 Treatment scheduling and time of completion